-Eviane Cheng Leidig is a PhD research fellow at C-REX and affiliate at Polkom (Centre for the Study of Political Communication), comparing Indian diaspora responses to Islamist extremism and anti-establishment in Brexit Britain and Trump's presidency in the US.
+Eviane Cheng Leidig is a PhD research fellow at C-REX and affiliate at Polkom (Centre for the Study of Political Communication).
+She is also Head of the Early Career Researcher Network at the Centre for Analysis of the Radical Right (CARR) in the UK.

 Leidig has experience working with community organisations and the policy sector in the UK, having collaborated on projects funded by the Open Society Foundation, Aziz Foundation, British Council, and the Department for Communities and Local Government.

-She is currently on the editorial board for the peer-reviewed journal Studies in Ethnicity and Nationalism, as well as a member of several academic associations, including the European Consortium for Political Research, the Council for European Studies, and the Economic and Social Research Council.
+She is currently on the editorial board for the peer-reviewed journal Studies in Ethnicity and Nationalism, as well as a member of several academic associations, including the European Consortium for Political Research and the Council for European Studies.

 She tweets @evianeleidig.